darinz/DL/02_Neural_Network/01_perceptrons.md

 ```

 ### Convergence

+> **Intuition:** If you can draw a straight line that separates your data, the perceptron will eventually find it.
+If not, it will keep searching forever!

 The perceptron algorithm converges if the data is **linearly separable**.
 This means there exists a hyperplane that perfectly separates the two classes.